 Saturated in black coffee and rain, Portland is a perfect percolator for another acquired taste: jazz.
 Many jazz players call this region home and find the city’s low-key atmosphere inspiring.
 In Portland, it’s pretty easy to find small venues hosting intimate combos of world-class talent, or bigger, more boffo live shows that still “got that swing.”

-For two weeks every February, the Portland Jazz Festival spotlights the best local talents and welcomes a fleet of jazz-world luminaries to Portland.
+For two weeks every February, the PDX Jazz Festival spotlights the best local talents and welcomes a fleet of jazz-world luminaries to Portland.
 This is easily the city’s most active jazz season.
 After a decade of jazz curation, however, the PDX Jazz organization has expanded its efforts into year-round support of the jazz scene.
 Check their calendar anytime for a solid show recommendation.

 The Cathedral Park Jazz Festival, founded in 1981, the longest-running free jazz festival west of the Mississippi, is held beneath North Portland’s majestic St. Johns Bridge in Cathedral Park every July.